AdaRoseCannon/adarosecannon.github.io/about.md

 <figure class="about-photo"><img src="/images/ada-pedestal.jpg" alt="Ada Rose Cannon presenting at QConSf" /></figure>

-I'm a web platform engineer at Apple, working on Safari and WebKit.
-I design, prototype, and test browser APIs for immersive hardware like AR/VR and spatial computing.
-The work is roughly half development, half web standards.
+Hi, I’m Ada.
+I work on the web platform, focusing on immersive technologies and standards like WebXR, helping shape how the web adapts to AR, VR, and spatial computing.
+I care about keeping the web open, competitive, and a platform that anyone can build on as new kinds of devices emerge.

-I chair both the [W3C Immersive Web Working Group](https://www.w3.org/immersive-web/) and the W3C Immersive Web Community Group, coordinating between browser vendors, hardware manufacturers, and the wider web standards community.
-I helped to establish the W3C's [Code of Ethics and Professional Conduct](https://www.w3.org/policies/code-of-conduct/) which grew out of a code of conduct I originally wrote for the Immersive Web Groups.
+### For talks, events, or media, here’s a short bio:

-## Before Apple
+Ada Rose Cannon is a web platform engineer at Apple, working on Safari and WebKit.
+Her work focuses on designing and shipping web APIs for immersive hardware—bridging the gap between emerging spatial computing platforms and the open web.
+This sits at the intersection of implementation and standards, with roughly equal time spent building prototypes and shaping how the platform evolves.

-I was a developer advocate at Samsung Internet for about six years, where I built [demos](/demos/), wrote articles, gave [talks](/talks/), and contributed to WebXR, THREE.js, and A-Frame.
-I also spent time keeping MDN accurate and making sure Samsung Internet was properly represented across web documentation.
+She chairs both the [W3C Immersive Web Working Group](https://www.w3.org/immersive-web/) and Community Group, coordinating across browser vendors, hardware manufacturers, and the wider standards community.
+She also helped establish the [W3C's Code of Conduct](https://www.w3.org/policies/code-of-conduct/), expanding on earlier work she led within the immersive web community.

-Before that I was at FT Labs, doing rapid prototyping.
-Short sprints solving varied problems across the full stack.
-That was the team that got me interested in public speaking.
-And before that, I was a PlayStation developer at Studio Output, building dynamic themes for the PlayStation Store.
+Previously, she was a developer advocate at Samsung Internet, where she spent six years helping developers adopt emerging web technologies.
+Her work included building demos, writing, and contributing to projects like WebXR, Three.js, and A-Frame, as well as maintaining documentation on MDN Web Docs.

-I came to all of this from a physics background.
-I studied at UCL.
+Before that, she worked at FT Labs on rapid prototyping across the stack, and earlier as a PlayStation developer at Studio Output, building dynamic themes for the PlayStation Store.

-## Speaking
+She studied physics at University College London.

-I've spoken at WWDC, CSS Day, FFConf, dotJS, BrazilJS, and others, and appeared on HTTP 203 with Jake Archibald.
-A collection of some of my [talks is here](/talks/).
+Ada is also a regular speaker, having presented at events including WWDC, CSS Day, FFConf, dotJS, and BrazilJS, and has appeared on HTTP 203 with Jake Archibald.

 <p style="margin-top: 3em;"><a href="/">&larr; Back to homepage</a></p>